Self-adjoint Laplacians and symmetric diffusions on hyperbolic attractors: Introduction

 \section{Introduction}

-In the present paper we consider (uniformly) hyperbolic attractors, \cite{Barreira, BarreiraPesin, BrinStuck, CPZ18, Pesin, Robinson}, endowed with SRB-measures, \cite{Baladi, CLP17, CPZ18, LedrappierYoung1, Pesin, Young}.
-We assume that the densities of their conditional measures are bounded and bounded away from zero, which is always the case for the standard constructions by taking limits of forward averages, see e.g. \cite{PesinSinai}.
-We prove the existence of diffusions and Laplacians that move respectively act leafwise in the unstable directions and are symmetric respectively self-adjoint with respect to the given SRB-measure.
+We consider partially hyperbolic attractors, \cite{HaPe,Barreira, BarreiraPesin, BrinStuck, Pesin,Pesin1, Robinson}, hyperbolic attractors with singularities, \cite{CLP17, Pesin92}, and attractors with nonuniformly hyperbolic structure, \cite{BarreiraPesin, BarreiraPesin2}, endowed with Gibbs $u$-measures, \cite{CLP17, LedrappierYoung1, Pesin, PesinSinai, Young}.
+We construct Laplacians and diffusions that act respectively move leafwise in the unstable directions and are self-adjoint respectively symmetric with respect to the given Gibbs $u$-measure.

-On smooth manifolds, graphs and certain groups and metric measure spaces symmetric diffusions and self-adjoint Laplacians are well-understood.
-Their study provides additional insight into structural features of the space, reflected in the spectrum of the Laplacian, in the behaviour of related partial differential equations and in particular, in properties of the associated heat semigroup.
-A self-adjoint Laplacian is also the basis for a corresponding elliptic approach to differential forms.
-In terms of geometric complexity, attractors of dynamical systems may be more involved than manifolds, but they still display more features of smoothness than say, fractals.
-Analysis on manifolds and on certain classes of fractals is well-developed (see for instance \cite{Da89, Grigoryanbook, Kigami01} and the references cited there), but a similar analysis on hyperbolic attractors is yet to be explored.
-On the other hand hyperbolic attractors have natural tangential structures, unambigously determined by the stable manifold theorem, \cite{BarreiraPesin, BrinStuck, Robinson, Shub}, and they carry distinguished volume measures that capture the dynamics of the system in an optimal way, namely SRB-measures, \cite{Bowen74, Bowen75, CDP16, CLP17, Ledrappier, LedrappierYoung1, PesinSinai, Ruelle76, Sinai68, Sinai72, Young}.
-In this respect the situation is even better than for sub-Riemannian manifolds, for which the choice of a suitable volume measure is a delicate matter.
+On smooth manifolds, graphs and certain groups and metric measure spaces symmetric diffusions and self-adjoint Laplacians are well-understood and provide additional insight into structural features of the space.
+In terms of geometric complexity, attractors of dynamical systems are more involved than manifolds, but they still display more features of smoothness than fractals.
+Analysis on manifolds and on certain classes of fractals is well-developed (see for instance \cite{Da89, Grigoryanbook, Kigami01} and the references cited there), but an analysis on hyperbolic attractors is yet to be explored.
+On the other hand hyperbolic attractors have natural tangential structures, unambigously determined by the stable manifold theorem, \cite{BarreiraPesin, BrinStuck, Robinson, Shub}, and they carry distinguished volume measures that capture the dynamics of the system in an optimal way, namely Gibbs $u$-measures, and in particular, SRB measures.
+See \cite{Bowen74, Bowen75, CDP16, CLP17, Ledrappier, LedrappierYoung1, PesinSinai, Ruelle76, Sinai68, Sinai72, Young}.